-Airbnb — Airbnb is also a great option for Batumi, as there are a large number of rooms and apartments that are available for short term let.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Airbnb — Airbnb is also a great option for Batumi, as there are a large number of rooms and apartments that are available for short term let such as this stylish apartment right next to the beach.
+Click here to browse the best Airbnbs in Batumi.

 Not quite what you’re looking for?
 Click here to browse more Batumi hotels!